 Like an old work boot, Bradd has seen it all.

 From triple shifts, to all-nighters; minus 20, to a hundred and five; stupid tie-ins, 20’ by 20’s on 50mph wind days, road trips that don't end; the "How to be a Grip" book, by Mike Uva; hospitals, factories, cubicles, water parks, open stores, politicians, and everyone's favorite, the rap video.

 Yeah, this boot has stepped in just about

 To say that Bradd has been there, done that, would be an understatement, but he still tries to learn something new everyday.
 One of his sources of knowledge and great ideas about lighting comes from Robb Fischer, who by the way really does have the best eye in the business.

-Bradd lists his greatest victory as defeating cancer 5 years ago.
+Bradd lists his greatest victory as defeating cancer (again) and a carotid artery blowout.